MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - If you are using single sign-on, you must sign out from Windows and sign in with your different user account after editing the registry.
 The Azure Information Protection client then automatically authenticates by using your currently signed in user account.

-- If you want to reinitialize the environment for the Azure Rights Management service (also known as bootstrapping), you can do this by using the **Reset** option from the [RMS Analyzer tool](https://www.microsoft.com/en-us/download/details.aspx?id=46437).
+- If you want to reset the user settings for the Azure Rights Management service, you can do this by using the **Help and Feedback** option.

 - If you want to delete the currently downloaded Azure Information Protection policy, delete the **Policy.msip** file from the **%localappdata%\Microsoft\MSIP** folder.

 ## Hide the Classify and Protect menu option in Windows File Explorer

-You can configure this advanced configuration by editing the registry when you have a version of the Azure Information Protection client that is 1.3.0.0 or higher.
+You can configure this advanced configuration by editing the registry.

 Create the following DWORD value name (with any value data):